 The Biological Station provides additional facilities for instruction and research.

-The University of Michigan offers students a great many opportunities to get involved with other like-minded students and community members outside of the classroom.
+The University of Michigan also offers students a great many opportunities to get involved with other like-minded students and community members outside of the classroom by way of student-led organizations.
 For a larger listing of "Science & Technology" oriented organizations, see the listings available via U-M Student Affairs Maize Pages.
 Open up the search for groups and clubs of all kinds.